ipfs/ipfs-docs/docs/how-to/ipfs-in-web-apps.md

 ---
 title: IPFS in web applications
-description: How to use IPFS in web applications, including IPFS retrieval and pinning in browsers using implementations such as Helia.
+description: How to develop applications that use IPFS in web browsers, including IPFS retrieval and pinning in browsers using implementations such as Helia.
 ---

 # IPFS in web-applications and resource-constrained environments